 Take stock of your wellness tools

-Editor’s Note: This post is part of an effort by the UC Davis campus and the Graduate School of Management to call attention to mental health issues and spread awareness about the resources available to students.
+Editor's Note: This post is part of an effort by the UC Davis campus and the UC Davis Graduate School of Management to call attention to mental health issues and spread awareness about the resources available to students.
 See BeWell@GSM for more.
+Article updated March 2, 2021.

 Pursuing your graduate degree is a giant step into a new world of opportunities.
-But that’s a lot of pressure, which can lead to crushing anxiety and stress.
+But that’s a lot of pressure, which can lead to crushing anxiety and stress—especially during the COVID-19 pandemic.

 Unfortunately, you’re not alone in this either.
-According to a recent survey by the American College Health Association, 66% of graduate and professional students experienced above-average stress in the last year.
+According to a survey by the American College Health Association, 66% of graduate and professional students experienced above-average stress in the last year—and that was before the coronavirus pandemic.
 In fact, most college students experience stress.
 But graduate students face a unique set of pressures.

 For many, the relationship with an advisor is a major contributor.
 Advisors often wield different expectations for each student.
 The hierarchy of power dynamics among students and faculty can thwart your focus and lead to a gauntlet of stressful situations prodding you at every turn.